Do you struggle with writing friendly reminder emails?

 I’m looking forward to meeting with you at 3 p.m.
 CST via video conferencing.

-I just wanted to confirm the interview time and make sure you’ve got the right meeting link.
+I just wanted to confirm the interview time and make sure you’ve got the correct meeting link.

 Until Friday!